tezos/tezos/docs/introduction/howto.rst

           "min-connections": 50,

-          /* Targeted number of connections to reach when bootstraping / maintaining. */
+          /* Targeted number of connections to reach when bootstrapping / maintaining. */

           "expected-connections": 100,